 Healthy Tuna Melt

-Healthy Tuna Melts served open faced on crispy whole wheat bread with sliced tomatoes, creamy tuna salad, and plenty of melted cheese.
-The diner classic - lightened up.
+Healthy Tuna Melts served open-faced on crispy whole wheat bread with sliced tomatoes, creamy tuna salad, and plenty of melted cheese.
+It's a lightened-up diner classic that's ready in 15 minutes!

 How do you make healthy tuna salad?